 You’re almost there, but the clock is ticking.
 Dried paint can be very difficult to clean up.
 Thoroughly rinse any brushes, rollers, and spraying equipment in running water until the water’s clear.
 Hang any brushes on hooks to dry, preferably out in the sun.
 Pick up any drop cloths.
 Always remove the painter’s tape at a 45-degree angle to prevent removing any fresh paint in the process.

-Is it Time for a New Garage Door?
+Is it Just Time To Install a New Garage Door?

 While a new paint job can be a great way to give a garage door a face lift, sometimes it only does so much good.
 If your door is warped, falling apart, or otherwise in disrepair, a paint job might not be good enough.
 Chances are you already know if this is the case.